 It’s a relatively simple punctuation mark — a bold one without a lot of confusing rules — yet it’s still grossly overused.

 It gives our sentences pizzazz.
-It gives dialogue extra emphasis when one character shouts or snaps at another.
+It emphasizes dialogue when one character shouts or snaps at another.
 And it gives copy editors headaches.

 The exclamation mark sure packs a punch.

 This punctuation mark has two legitimate names: exclamation mark or exclamation point.
 It adds emphasis to a sentence, indicating emotional stress that could be caused by fear, anger, joy, or some other form of excitement.

 The exclamation mark is often found after an interjection (a word or short phrase that is emotion-based and grammatically isolated).
 The following are examples of the exclamation mark used with interjections:

 This punctuation mark is often used at the end of an exclamation, or emphatic sentence.
 Here are some examples of an exclamation mark used with emphatic sentences:

 - I’ve had enough!